Usui Castle (臼井城) is a hilltop castle near present-day Sakura City, Chiba Prefecture. Its ruins are now part of Usui Castle Park.

 The castle is located on a plateau overlooking Lake Imbanuma to the north-east.

 I arrived at Keisei-Usui Station (京成臼井駅).
-Walking away from the station the urban environment soon turned rural.
+As I walked away from the station, the urban environment soon turned rural.
 There were several old temples and shrines along the way.
 One of them, Hoshi Shrine (星神社), also known as Usui-myōken-sha (臼井妙見社), is quite interesting to explore.
 It houses Myōken-bosatsu (妙見菩薩), a bodhisattva representing a deification of Polaris and the Plough (Big Dipper).
-This deity was a fusion of Buddhism and Taoism, because the worship of star constellations originated in Taoism.
+This deity was a fusion of Buddhism and Taoism because the worship of star constellations originated in Taoism.
 The Chiba clan believed in the Myōken-bosatsu as their guardian deity, and their impressive family crest was based on those constellations:

 There was also the grave of a famous Edo-era sumo wrestler by the name of Raiden Tameemon (雷電爲右衞門, 1767-1825).

 Suddenly I reached something that looked like a ravine, an old moat, as it turned out.
 Looking to the other side, I discovered Usui Castle.